Living Without Healthy Boundaries

 The last two weeks are a blur.
 Can anyone go there with me?
 The only remnants left behind are feelings of loss, failure, physical and spiritual exhaustion and an overwhelming sense of dissatisfaction looming in my soul.
 I abdicated the throne of ownership and control over my life in regards to time and my commitments.
 Reality sucker punched me in the gut twice in one week and if I’m honest, both situations could have been avoided.
 I had the best of intentions entering into Monday morning.
 I even made an all-inclusive “to-do” list, down to the snack times and bathroom breaks.
-However, my schedule was void of boundaries.
+However, my schedule was void of healthy boundaries.

 Come on, don’t roll your eyes.
 Let’s be honest!
 We all enjoy checking something off the list, even if that “something” doesn’t advance our day, right?!